Delta Crypto App

 To upgrade, you’ll need to handover £90 per year (monthly subscription) or £64 per year (annual subscription).
 There’s no lifetime membership option.

 Let’s not sugar coat it: this is bad value.
 For the same cost, you can get a CoinTracking PRO account – which, while more complicated to use, is the superior cryptocurrency portfolio manager.
-I have a brief overview of CoinTracking here (but it’s due an update).
+I have an in-depth review of CoinTracking here.

 Automatic API Imports